The following email marketing statistics will blow your mind.

 In another research carried out by Experian Marketing Services, they discovered that personalized email subject lines helped get 26% higher unique open rate, with travel companies seeing the most benefit from it.

-In yet another study done by Aberdeen Group, they found that personalized email messages were responsible for improving click-throughs on CTA links by an average 14% and conversion rates by 10%.
+In yet another email marketing stats study done by Aberdeen Group, they found that email messages with personalized subject lines were responsible for improving the average click on CTAs by 14% and conversion rates by 10%.

-It was supported by a research done by HubSpot saying emails that have the recipient’s first name on the subject line garner higher CTR than emails that don’t.
+It was supported by a research done by HubSpot saying emails that have the recipient’s first name on the subject line garner higher email open rates and CTR than emails that don’t.
 It’s a great way to tell your customers that this message is completely about them.
-It helps your message to stand out from the rest of the emails in their inbox.
+It helps your message to stand out from the rest of the emails in their inbox that will eventually help with your email marketing ROI.
 And if you’re using an email automation tool, then this should be easy.

 Personalization has always been a topic of discussion in the email marketing circles.
 Over the years, multiple studies have proven the power of personalized emails.
 Today, not personalizing is an email marketing mistake that you cannot afford to make.